cartalyst/sentinel/usage/permissions.md

 Permissions can be broken down into two types and two implementations.
 Depending on the used implementation, these permission types will behave differently.

-- Group Permissions
+- Role Permissions
 - User Permissions

-*Standard* - This implementation will reject a permission as soon as one rejected permission is found on either the user or any of the assigned groups, granting a user a permission that is rejected on a group he is assigned to will not grant that user this permission.
+*Standard* - This implementation will reject a permission as soon as one rejected permission is found on either the user or any of the assigned roles, granting a user a permission that is rejected on a role he is assigned to will not grant that user this permission.

-*Strict* - This implementation will give the user-based permissions a higher priority and will override group-based permissions, any permissions granted/rejected on the user will always take precendece over any group-based permissions assigned.
+*Strict* - This implementation will give the user-based permissions a higher priority and will override role-based permissions, any permissions granted/rejected on the user will always take precendece over any role-based permissions assigned.

-Group-based permissions that define the same permission with different access rights will be rejected in case of any rejections on any group.
+Role-based permissions that define the same permission with different access rights will be rejected in case of any rejections on any role.

-If a user is not assigned a permission, the user will inherit permissions from the group.
-If a user is assigned a permission of false or true, then the user's permission will override the group permission.
+If a user is not assigned a permission, the user will inherit permissions from the role.
+If a user is assigned a permission of false or true, then the user's permission will override the role permission.

 > **Note** The permission type is seto to `SentinelPermissions` by default, it can be changed on the `config` file.

-###### Administrator Group
+###### Administrator Role

 	{
 		"name" : "Administrator",